Lumwana Copper Mine, Zambia

 The flotation plant consists of two parallel trains of rougher/scavenger cells.
 The rougher/scavenger concentrate reports to the regrind circuit to further liberate the copper minerals.
 After regrinding, the concentrate is cleaned in a conventional cleaner/recleaner circuit to reach final concentrate grade.

 The concentrate is dewatered in a circuit consisting of high-rate thickening followed by pressure filtration to produce a filter cake suitable for transportation.
-Flotation tailings is thickened and pumped to the tailings dam.
+Flotation tailings are thickened and pumped to the tailings dam.
 Most of the plant water is recovered and recycled from the thickener overflows and tailings dam return water.
 Fresh make-up water is supplied from a river-water dam as required.

 A key reason Lumwana has not been mined earlier is the limited infrastructure in the region.
-Although the Northwest Highway, which links the Lumwana region, Solwezi and the Copperbelt, passes within 3km of the project, the Zambian government has completed a highway upgrade as far as Solwezi and has committed to extend the upgrade to Lumwana.
+Although the Northwest Highway, which links the Lumwana region, Solwezi and the Copperbelt, passes within 3km of the project, the Zambian Government has completed a highway upgrade as far as Solwezi and has committed to extend the upgrade to Lumwana.
 It has also completed a 330kV power line to Solwezi which will be extended to Lumwana.